baurine/checkstyle-sample/note/checkstyle-sample-note.md

             <property name="arrayInitIndent" value="4"/>
         </module>

-Then we run `./gradlew checkstyle` again, 'Indentation' error disppeared:
+Then run `./gradlew checkstyle` again and 'Indentation' error have disppeared:

     > ./gradlew checkstyle
     Incremental java compilation is an incubating feature.